Quantization of K\"ahler Manifolds via Brane Quantization: The local model for brane quantization

 \subsection{Canonical coisotropic A-branes as extensions of prequantum line bundles}

 \quad Throughout this section, we only consider \emph{real analytic prequantum line bundles} of $(M, \omega)$, i.e. real analytic Hermitian line bundles over $M$ with a real analytic unitary connection of curvature $\tfrac{1}{\sqrt{-1}}\omega$, and \emph{real analytic polarizations} of $(M, \omega)$, i.e. real analytic involutive complex Lagrangian vector subbundles of $TM_\mathbb{C}$.
-Also, for Lagrangian A-branes $\mathcal{B}$ on a complexification of $(M, \omega)$ with support $M$, we only consider those which are \emph{real analytic} in the sense that their Chan-Paton bundles are real analytic.
-We first show how a pair $(\mathcal{B}, \mathcal{B}_{\operatorname{cc}})$ induces a prequantum line bundle of $(M, \omega)$.
+We first show how a canonical coisotropic A-brane on a complexification of $(M, \omega)$ induces a prequantum line bundle of $(M, \omega)$.